Thank you for using StackHub!

 1. Account Cancellation

 It is your responsibility to cancel your Account with StackHub.
-You can cancel your Account at any time by following instructions on your profile page.
+You can cancel your Account at any time by following instructions on your vendor page.

 2. Upon Cancellation